 Lifestyle Changes

-• Sleep on an incline – If you’re a die-hard back sleeper, another tip is to keep your head elevated.
-Use a wedge pillow or an adjustable base to elevate your head, which should keep nasal passages open enough to reduce snoring even when you sleep on your back.
+- Sleep on an incline – If you’re a die-hard back sleeper, another tip is to keep your head elevated.
+We recommend using a quality wedge pillow or a highly rated adjustable base to elevate your head, which should keep nasal passages open enough to reduce snoring even when you sleep on your back.

 Oral Appliances